SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This lovely procession is full of time-honored dress from many colorful countries.
 In addition, you get the chance to enjoy lots of traditional dances and music.

-The parade runs along Mission Street and starts around 10 am on Sunday morning, lasting for around 3 hours.
+The parade runs along Mission Street and starts around 10 am on Sunday morning, lasting around 3 hours.

 Learn More: Photos and details for enjoying SF's Carnaval